aws/aws-eks-best-practices/content/windows/docs/oom.md

 ```
 ## Conclusion

 Using this approach minimizes the risks of memory exhaustion but does not prevent it happen.
-Using Amazon CloudWatch Metrics, you can set up alerts and remediations in case of memory exhaustion occur.
+Using Amazon CloudWatch Metrics, you can set up alerts and remediations in case of memory exhaustion occurs.